tri-sha/File_Explorer/README.md

 # File_Explorer
-A Node Project which can combine similar type of files in specific Folder.
+A Node Project -
+organize similar type of files in specific Folder Display Folders in tree structure